nefarious-kitsune/aow-event-proposal/elements/control.md

 ------

-## Controlling
+## Disruptive

-Controlling is interruption *with* some secondary effect.
+Disruptive is interruption *with* some secondary effect.
+It can be either Physical (Stun) or Psychic (Fear, Taunt, Spook, Mind Control)

-There are 3 sub-types: Stun, Fear, and Taunt.

-### Characteristics of Controlling
+### Characteristics of Disruptive
-- Controlling has one or more secondary effects
+- Disruptive has one or more secondary effects
   - Target reset: effected unit will reselect a target
   - Skill reset: reset effected unit's trigger number (for example, effected Peltasts would drop their "Fighting spirit" effect) and *cause Aly to drop the bomb*
-- Controlling skill cannot affect existing controlling effect`
+- Disruptive skill cannot affect existing Disruptive effect`
   - For example: if a troops is stunned for 3 seconds, the troops cannot be affected by fear, taunt, transformation, or another stun until the 3 seconds has lapsed
-- Controlling effect can be **removed**
+- Disruptive effect can be **removed**
   - Example 1: if Aly is stunned for 3 seconds, and the cooldown of her skill ended within the 3 seconds, Aly can break free from the stun effect and release her skill
   - Example 2: if a unit is stunned, the effect can be removed by a Nun or another support unit
-  - Example 3: when a unit is protected by Control Immunity skill, the unit cannot be affected by any Controlling skill
+  - Example 3: when a unit is protected by Control Immunity skill, the unit cannot be affected by any Disruptive skill
-- Controlling does not affect cooldown clock
+- Disruptive does not affect cooldown clock
   - Example: if Orc Hunters is stun for 3 seconds, they can escape from the stun when their  cooldown clock resets.
 ### Stun